CKR ExteriorsRequest Consultation

 Why do balconies leak?

-Common causes include poor slope, failed coatings, rail penetrations, door threshold issues, edge details, wall transitions, and aged waterproofing materials.
+Common causes include poor slope, failed surface-applied systems, rail penetrations, door threshold issues, edge details, wall transitions, and aged waterproofing materials.

 Is Dec-Tec useful for balconies?